maite828/Custom_JSGF_grammar_to_a_file/README.md

 ## Example

 Let's demonstrate the usage with an example:
+1. Validate an invalid grammar file: python grammar_validator.py grammar_en.jsgf "play music"

 Suppose we have a JSGF grammar file named `grammar_en.jsgf` with the following content: